cgrindel/gha_create_release/README.md

-# Create Release GitHub Action for Bazel Workspaces Using cgrindel/bazel-starlib/bzlrelease
+# Create Release GitHub Action for Bazel Workspaces Using bzlrelease

-GitHub Action to create a release for Bazel workspaces that use [cgrindel/bazel-starlib/bzlrelease](https://github.com/cgrindel/bazel-starlib/tree/main/bzlrelease).
+This repository contains a GitHub Action that creates a release for Bazel workspaces which use [cgrindel/bazel-starlib/bzlrelease](https://github.com/cgrindel/bazel-starlib/tree/main/bzlrelease).

 The action will do the following: